top-nav-button-tickets

 REHEARSALS AND TIME COMMITMENT:

-Approximate rehearsal dates can begin as early as the week of June 19 and run though August 10, 2023 , Monday through Thursday evenings and Saturdays.
-Before tech, evening rehearsals will be 4p - 10p; tech rehearsals will be potentially until midnight.
+Approximate rehearsal dates can begin as early as the week of April 20th and run though June 4, 2026, Monday through Thursday evenings and Saturdays.
+Before tech, evening rehearsals will be 5p - 9p until the week of May 18th when they may go as late as 10p; tech rehearsals will be potentially until 12am.
 We understand that some students may have conflicts where they may miss rehearsals, must arrive late or leave early.
 However, cast members will not be able to miss rehearsals during tech week or the run of the show.

-Opening night is August 11, 2023 and the show runs through August 27, 2023 with several weekday matinees for schools in addition to the traditional evening and weekend performances.
+Opening night is June 12 and the show runs through June 28, 2026.
+There are several weekday matinees for schools in addition to the traditional evening and weekend performances.

-DOWNLOAD OUR TENTATIVE REHEARSAL SCHEDULE HERE TO SEE IF YOU WILL HAVE ANY CONFLICTS
+DOWNLOAD OUR TENTATIVE SCHEDULE HERE TO SEE IF YOU HAVE ANY CONFLICTS

 WHAT TO HAVE READY FOR THE AUDITION: